vmpires/Python/README.md

 # JornadaByLearn

-Este repositório é produto de umm bootcamp chamado Jornada ByLearn, ministrada por Felipe Cabrera e feito entre 04/01/2021 e 07/01/2021.
+Este repositório é produto do bootcamp Jornada ByLearn, ministrada por Felipe Cabrera e realizado entre 04/01/2021 e 07/01/2021.

 This repository is product of a Python Bootcamp called Jornada ByLearn, taught by Felipe Cabrera and taken between January 04, 2021 and January, 07, 2021.